Seville Cathedral: North façade

-East facade
+East façade

 The Door of Sticks or the Adoration of the Magi (Puerta de Palos or Puerta de la Adoración de los Magos) decorated with sculptures by Lope Marin in 1548, has a relief of the Adoration of the Magi at the top, executed by Miguel Perrin in 1520.
 The name "Palos" or "Sticks" is due to the wooden railing which separates that area from the rest of the building.

 Door of the Bells (Puerta de las Campanillas) was so named because at the time of its construction the bells to call the workers were rung there.
 The Renaissance sculptures and the relief on the tympanum representing Christ's Entry into Jerusalem were made by Lope Marin in 1548.